 Moving slowly

-Aside from that, I find myself wondering whether Blackmagic could develop a mode like this for the BMPCC 4K to enable marginally greater frame rates than 60P in 4K.
+Aside from that, I find myself wondering whether Blackmagic could develop a mode like this for the BMPCC 4K to enable marginally more effective frame rates than 60P in 4K.

-By depressing a button on the side of the camera, you can activate HFR mode.
+You can activate HFR mode by depressing a button on the side of the camera.
 A slider on the touch screen allows users to choose the exact frame rate, with modifications possible in 1fps steps.
-Obviously, there is less light in every frame the faster the speed.
-You will require a lot more light than 120 at 300 frames per second.
+There is less light in every frame the faster the speed.
+So you will require much more light than 120 at 300 frames per second.

 With the 300 frames per second available, it was possible to barely make out the movement of a flying insect’s wings.